edithnickerson/ionicbasics1/README.md

 ![Chrome Developer Tools Device Mode](http://i39.photobucket.com/albums/e188/ahuimanu/Chrome-Developer-Tools-Device-Mode_zpsletlgav7.png "Chrome Developer Tools Device Mode")

+### Runnig Wilken's Code

+All of the book's code is at: [https://github.com/ionic-in-action](https://github.com/ionic-in-action "ionic in action")

+You'll notice throughout the chapters that Wilken uses `git` commands so that you can `clone` and `checkout` phases or steps of each chapter as you read along.
+I __HIGHLY__ recommend you follow along in the book in this manner.

 ## Hawaii Resort App

 What is nice about the Wilken book is that it is easy to follow.